aleshing/aleshing.github.io/_pages/about.md

 Since 2021 I have been a part of the research team producing estimates of excess mortality during the COVID-19 pandemic for the [World Health Organization](https://www.who.int/) (WHO).
 See the following links for  [results](https://www.who.int/data/stories/global-excess-deaths-associated-with-covid-19-january-2020-december-2021), [methods](https://arxiv.org/abs/2205.09081), and [media coverage](https://faculty.washington.edu/jonno/WHOmedia.html).

 Originally from Maryland, I graduated from Boston College with a B.S. in Math and a B.A. in Computer Science.
-Outside of school, I enjoy hanging out with my cat, rock climbing, and gaming (currently Slay the Spire, Super Auto Pets, and Temafight Tactics).
+Outside of school, I enjoy hanging out with my cat, rock climbing, and gaming (currently Slay the Spire, Super Auto Pets, and Teamfight Tactics).